Configuration Reference

 collection_id | string | STAC collection ID to load. |

 collection_url | string | Direct URL to the STAC collection JSON.
-Bypasses root catalog traversal — useful for private or external catalogs. |
+Required for any collection that is not a direct child of the root catalog — see Nested collections.
+Also needed for private or external catalogs, and recommended even for top-level collections since it skips the (slow) catalog walk. |

 group | string or object | Group label shown in the layer toggle panel.
 Use an object { "name": "...", "collapsed": true } to start the group folded — see Collapsed groups. |